H.R.5620 - VA Accountability First and Appeals Modernization Act of 2016114th Congress (2015-2016)

 The bill amends the disability benefits appeals process.

-The bill amends the Veterans Access, Choice, and Accountability Act of 2014 to prohibit payment of an award or bonus to any VA SES employee during each of FY2017-FY2021.
+The bill amends the Veterans Access, Choice, and Accountability Act of 2014 to prohibit payment of an award or bonus to any SES employee during each of FY2017-FY2021.